GEWIS/pdf-compiler/README.md

-# pdf-compiler
+# PDF Compiler
-Simple LaTeX to PDF compiler using HTTP requests.
+`pdf-compiler` is a simple LaTeX to PDF compiler using HTTP requests written in Go.